 A number of significant changes of substance and procedure were introduced with effect from 1 April 2020.
 These have led to revisions to the Chancellor’s General Directions and the Churchyard Regulations.
 Although the General Directions provide a helpful summary of the working of the faculty jurisdiction, they are no substitute for the primary resources.
 Those concerned with the faculty jurisdiction should be familiar with the Ecclesiastical Jurisdiction and Care of Churches Measure 2018, which is a consolidating statute bringing together earlier legislation in a single consolidated statute.

 The process and procedure in the Consistory Court is to be found in the Faculty Jurisdiction Rules 2015.
-These Rules were amended and re-numbered by subsequent amending legislation with effect from 1 April 2020.
-The version here incorporates all the new changes and should be used in preference to the original version of Rules which is now effectively obsolete.
+These Rules were amended and re-numbered by subsequent amending legislation with effect from 1 April 2020; and were further amended with effect from 1 July 2022.
+The version here incorporates all the new changes and should be used in preference to the older versions of Rules which are now effectively obsolete.

 Please consult the following resources: